gpdowney/Dawn-of-Somethings/docs/complaints.md

 ## Whiney

-One of those frequently repeated points is some version of:
+One of those frequently repeated points is something like:

 > Mainstream academics are stupid and lazy.

 This academic bickering is boring and confusing.
-Reading the book often felt like having one of those awful conversation with a friend who's complaining about people I don't know.
+Reading the book often felt like having one of those awful conversation with a friend who's complaining about people you don't know.
-I sympathize, but the more they complain, the less I trust them.
+You might sympathize at first, but the more they complain, the less you trust them.

-My general heuristic is: if I think everyone else is being an idiot, there's a good chance I'm the idiot.

-Additionally, the bickering undermined another of the Davids' frequently repeated points: that they are merely summarizing recent academic research.
+This bickering also undermined one of the Davids' other frequently repeated points: that they are merely summarizing recent academic research.

+## Still Worth Reading

+That said, the book is full of wonderful stories and insights.
+If you have the time and patience, it's worth reading.